genshin-base/main-site/data/translated/builds/en.md

 **Regarding Artifact Sets**

+**Desert Pavillion Chronicle (4)**
+If Xiao has a weapon with low base attack in a team with a lot of external ATK buffs like Bennett or Thrilling Tales of the Dragons Slayers this artifact set can be equal to or better than Vermillion Hereafter (4)

-Prioritize Viridescent Venerer over the other 2 +18% ATK sets if there are external ATK% buff sources on your team.
+Prioritize Viridescent Venerer (2) over the other 2 +18% ATK sets if there are external ATK% buff sources on your team.

 **Regarding Artifact Main Stats**